 Bats are graceful, complicated creatures and contrary to popular myth are not vampires who get caught in your hair on dark stormy nights!!
 The wings of bats are much thinner than those of birds, allowing bats to maneuver more quickly and more accurately.
 Although they have tiny eyes, bats can locate their prey easily through a complex navigation system similar to a ship’s sonar, known as echolocation techniques.
 The social structure of bats varies, with some bats leading solitary lives and others living in caves colonized by more than a million bats.
 A single bat can live over 20 years.

-Flight has enabled bats to become one of the most widely distributed groups of mammals, they exist all over the world and are found in almost every habitat available, ranging from seasides to mountains and even desserts.
+Flight has enabled bats to become one of the most widely distributed groups of mammals, they exist all over the world and are found in almost every habitat available, ranging from seasides to mountains and even deserts.
 The two most likely visitors to houses are the tiny pipistrelle (being only 35-45mm long) and the long eared bat, identified by their incredibly long ears!
 They are ususally found roosting in the eaves or tucked behind old wooden beams during the spring and summer months.
 Bat habitats have two basic requirements: roosts, where they spend the day or hibernate, and places for foraging.
 Most temperate species additionally need a relatively warm hibernation shelter.
 Bat roosts can be found in hollows, crevices, foliage, and even human-made structures.

 Bats may have one to three litters in a season, depending on the species and on environmental conditions, such as the availability of food and roost sites.
 Females generally have one offspring at a time, which could be a result of the mother's need to fly to feed while pregnant.
 Female bats nurse their young until they are nearly adult size, because a young bat cannot forage on its own until its wings are fully developed.